 Modesto Junior College

 Video Recording: I always have a webcam with me.
 If you would like me to record your round and send it to you, check with your opponent(s) first, then ask me.
 I'll only do it if both teams want it, and default to uploading files as unlisted YouTube links and only sharing them with you on my ballot (I'll leave a short URL that will work once I am done uploading... typically 4n6URL.com/XXXX).
 This way no one ever has to bug me about getting video files.

 - I was a NPDA debater at Humboldt State in the mid 2000s

-I teach argumentation, debate, public speaking, and a variety of other COMM studies courses
+- I teach courses in argumentation, debate, public speaking, etc

-In NFA-LD Post AFFs you have run on the case list or I get grumpy (https://nfald.paperlessdebate.com/)
+- In NFA-LD please post arguments you have run on the case list (https://nfald.paperlessdebate.com/)

-NOTE: If you are paper only you should have a copy for me and your opponent.
-Otherwise you will need to debate at a slower conversational pace so I can flow all your edv. arguments.
-(I'm fine with faster evidence reading if I have a copy or you share it digitally)
+- NOTE: If you are paper only you should have a copy for me and your opponent.
+Otherwise you will need to debate at a slower conversational pace so I can flow all your arguments.
+(I'm fine with faster evidence reading if I have a copy or you share it digitally).